 - Talking positively about school and the value of education

-- Talking to your child about school ( See Making Time to Talk tips below)
+- Talking to your child about school (see “Make Time to Talk to Your Child” tips below)

 - Helping your child to develop good work habits by providing a space to do their homework and making sure they have the supplies they need.